Religion and alcohol: Sacramental wine

-In some Christian denominations, the practitioners take a sip of alcoholic wine in the sacrament that does not rise the blood alcohol content, but non-alcoholic red wine is also common.
+In some Christian denominations, the practitioners take a sip of wine, but non-alcoholic red wine is sometimes used.

 Throughout the first 1,800 years of Church history, Christians generally consumed alcoholic beverages as a common part of everyday life and used "the fruit of the vine" in their central rite—the Eucharist or Lord's Supper.
 They held that both the Bible and Christian tradition taught that alcohol is a gift from God that makes life more joyous, but that over-indulgence leading to drunkenness is sinful or at least a vice.

 However, the attempt has often been made to prove that the wine referred to in the Bible was non-alcoholic.
 As the Bible had written in Genesis 9:21, the story of Noah's first experience with the wine he had made shows that it was intoxicating.Genesis 9: 21.
 "And he drank of the wine, and was drunken; and he was uncovered within his tent."In this chapter, it is apparent that the wine Noah drank had an intoxicating effect on him since he became drunk.
 Scholars and theologians have used this incident to argue that alcoholic wine existed in biblical times.
 The allusion to Noah's intoxication emphasizes the presence of fermented and alcoholic drinks, opposing theories that biblical wine could have been substituted with non-alcoholic beverages.
 The interaction of these stories in the Bible continues to be a source of controversy and discussion over the nature and significance of alcoholic beverages in biblical theology and history.

 The Catholic, Orthodox, Lutheran, and Assyrian traditions teach the real presence of Christ in the Eucharist.
 In Lutheran theology, the blood of Christ is in, with and under the sacramental wine (cf. sacramental union).

 The Plymouth Brethren teach that the wine is a symbol of the blood of Christ.